calculator atop papers and notebook on tabletop with pto mini grant program for teacher headline overlay

 1. How much money is being requested?

-2. How the will money be used?
+2. How will the money be used?

 3. How many students will be impacted?